splunk-soar-connectors/crowdstrikeoauth/README.md

 [list incident behaviors](#action-list-incident-behaviors) - Search for behaviors by providing an FQL filter, sorting, and paging details
 [list incidents](#action-list-incidents) - Search for incidents by providing an FQL filter, sorting, and paging details
 [get session file](#action-get-session-file) - Get RTR extracted file contents for the specified session and sha256 and add it to the vault
-[set status](#action-set-status) - Set the state of a detection in Crowdstrike Host
+[set status](#action-set-status) - Set the state of a detection in Crowdstrike Host \*The action uses legacy Detects API being deprecated.
+Please use the 'resolve epp alerts' action instead\*
-[resolve epp alerts](#action-resolve-epp-alerts) - Update the status of an EPP alert in CrowdStrike, replacing legacy Detects API (deprecated April 30, 2025)
+[resolve epp alerts](#action-resolve-epp-alerts) - Update the status of an EPP alert in CrowdStrike, replaces legacy Detects API
 [get system info](#action-get-system-info) - Get details of a device, given the device ID
 [get process detail](#action-get-process-detail) - Retrieve the details of a process that is running or that previously ran, given a process ID
 [hunt file](#action-hunt-file) - Hunt for a file on the network by querying for the hash